Skip to main content

 Silver City sits at the edge of the Gila National Forest, the first federally designated wilderness in the world — and at the heart of the Apache homeland that Geronimo and Victorio defended for decades.
 The mining boom that built the town, the wilderness that surrounds it, the university that gives it its intellectual life, and the deep history of the Southwest frontier all converge here.
 The libraries that accumulate in Silver City are some of the most interesting in the state.
-I drive from Albuquerque to find them.
+This guide covers what's collectible locally and where to sell or donate it.

 Why Silver City Book Collections Are Extraordinary